inasafe/inasafe-doc/docs/source/training/socialisation/run-basic-inasafe.rst

 .. image:: /static/training/socialisation/035_People_in_need_of_evacuation_1m_table.pdf
    :align: center

-.. note:: In the new version of InaSAFE the developers will look more into the layout of these pdfs. *If you get time during this course please proved us with your ideas on how the print map and table should look!*
+.. note:: In the new version of |project_name| the developers will look more into the layout of these pdfs. *If you get time during this course please proved us with your ideas on how the print map and table should look!*

 Changing threshold
 ..................